fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 #### Persisting data with Redis

-In the previous section I said that *by default* Redis does not persist the data.
+In the previous section I said that <i>by default</i> Redis does not persist the data.
 However, the persistence is easy to toggle on.
 We will only need to start the redis with a different command, as instructed by the docker hub page:

 **docker-compose.yml**
 ```yml